mr4tt/zotbot/README.md

 - [Shift Happens typewriter simulator](https://shifthappens.site/typewriter/) - A fun way to experience a typewriter without needing to have one!

-- [The Colour Clock](http://www.thecolourclock.com/) - Time as a hexadecimal colour

 - [Silent Poems](https://silentpoems.net/)

-- [The Colour Clock](http://www.thecolourclock.com/) - Time as a hexadecimal colour

 - [Simulate sun shadows](https://shademap.app) - Every mountain, building and tree shadow in the world simulated for any date and time